apache/ranger/README.txt

 2. On the root folder, please execute the following Maven command:

-   $ mvn clean compile package install assembly:assembly
+   $ mvn clean compile package install
    $ mvn eclipse:eclipse

    (Ranger Admin UI tests depend on PhantomJS.
 If the build fails with npm or Karma errors you can either